ergoplatform/website/content/en/blog/2020_06_11_emurgo_ergo.md

 Where they overlap, and the most promising area for collaboration, is in their use of the extended UTXO model.
 (You can read [more about Ergo’s use of UTXOs here](https://ergoplatform.org/en/blog/2020_03_03_building_utxo/).)

 Basing smart contracts on an extended UTXO model is a relatively new idea.
 Platforms like Ethereum use an Account model, which has very different implications.
-[Recent research](https://github.com/Emurgo/Emurgo-Research/blob/master/smart-contracts/High%20Level%20Design%20Patterns%20In%20Extended%20UTXO%20Systems.md) by Robert Kornacki (Cardano fellow at Emurgo) explains this in more detail:
+[Recent research](https://github.com/Emurgo/Emurgo-Research/blob/master/smart-contracts/High%20Level%20Design%20Patterns%20In%20Extended%20UTXO%20Systems.md) by Robert Kornacki (R&D Engineer at Emurgo) explains this in more detail:

   Extended UTXO systems enable full fledged [turing complete](https://arxiv.org/abs/1806.10116) (across transactions) smart contracts.
 This is a novel innovation that allows the latest generation of blockchains to reclaim the original model that Bitcoin used, but now with a lot more power.
   Given that smart contract powered UTXO systems are nascent, there is a distinct lack of known design patterns which developers can rely on when building dApps.
 Looking at account-based models like Ethereum, encoding protocols in the UTXO model is as comparably different as writing imperative code is to functional.